manojsatya/Internationals/README.md

 ### Functionalities

-- One can add an International using a form
+- One can add an International using a form and remove
-- One can add friends by choosing.
+- One can add friends/unfriend by choosing.
 - The index page shows all the existing members with thier country of origin, number of friends and links to thier profile
 - When viewing a profile, it displays name and country along with links to his/her friends page